+N2 Information received by the AMF for PWS may be processed by the AMF before re-encoding and transferring to the Service Consumer.

-If a subscription exists for N2InformationClass "PWS-BCAL" and the received N2 Message Type is a WRITE-REPLACE-WARNING-RESPONSE, then the AMF may transfer the ASN.1 (re-)encoded Message Type, Message Identifier, Serial Number and the (aggregated) Broadcast Completed Area List IE in the N2 Info Container in the N2InfoNotify.
+If a subscription exists for N2InformationClass "PWS-BCAL" and the received N2 Message Type is a WRITE-REPLACE-WARNING-RESPONSE, then the AMF may aggregate the Broadcast Completed Area Lists it has received from the NG-RAN nodes for a message identified by its Serial Number and Message Identifier (see table 6.1.6.4.3-1) and transfer the ASN.1 (re-)encoded Message Type, Message Identifier, Serial Number and the (aggregated) Broadcast Completed Area List IE in the N2 Info Container in the N2InfoNotify.